NexPlayer/Unity-SDK/unity.md

 If your package’s license is expired, download the updated package following these [instructions](#h.up28vk9qsoed).

-If this does not solve your problem, please check if your PC meets the [system requirements of NexPlayer](#h.9wm154r20yoq), update windows, restart your computer and try again.
+If this does not solve your problem, please check if your PC meets the system requirements of NexPlayer, update windows, restart your computer and try again.

 #### Why does the editor crash after importing the package in Unity 2018?

 First, check if everything was imported correctly.
-Second, check Unity’s Asset Serialization as mentioned [here](#h.t7c1mtfwz58s)
+Second, check Unity’s Asset Serialization as mentioned in 4.1.
+Installing the Package

 #### Why does my WebGL build shows ERR_CONNECTION_REFUSED?